nihilok/fast-auth-tools/README.md

 # Fast Auth Tools (for FastAPI)

-> Add authentication to a FastApi app with a single function
+> Adds oauth2 authentication to a FastApi app with a single function

 ### Install
 ```shell